Secco2112/ChatMenu/README.md

     French - Mr.PlayYou [BE]
     Turkish - =T$E=Vasquez

 I have to thank these people up for supporting the mod.
-Thanks also to FishTaco and Dr_Newbie who helped me with some things.
+Thanks also to FishTaco and Dr_Newbie who helped me with some things.